HeliosMinecraft/Helios-Installer/README.md

 # Issues
-If you find any bugs or issues then you can find support on our discord server.
+If you find any bugs or issues then you can find support on our [discord server](https://discord.gg/x8wvcqP2Tk) or create an [issue](https://github.com/HeliosMinecraft/Helios-installer/issues).
 Remember, this installer may not support all systems!